 -Single Molecule Peaks Are Observed in LC/MS Mass Spectrometry

-Earlier, we discussed mass spectra using common mass spectrometry methods.
+Earlier, we discussed mass spectra using general mass spectrometry methods.
 Electron ionization (EI) is frequently used in mass spectrometry.
-By bombarding a compound with high-energy electrons, it causes it to be ionized.
+The compound is ionized by bombarding it with high-energy electrons.
 This causes multiple molecules, including fragment ions, to be measured.

 However, there are a number of ways to use MS. For mass spectrometers used in LC/MS, think of it as observing only the molecular weight of the target compound, without producing fragment ions.